dinupa1/BMF/README.md

-# boer_mulders_functions
+# Boer mulders Functions
-Extraction of Boer-Mulders functions from the DY events in E906/SeaQuest experiment
+Extraction of Boer-Mulders functions from the DY events in E906/SeaQuest experiment.